 “We started calling it FAIDS,” Hardy says.
 "For feline AIDS."

-When the AIDS crisis began, Francis was working as a field agent for the Centers for Disease Control (CDC) in Arizona.
+When the AIDS crisis began, Francis was working as a field agent for the CDC in Arizona.
 He had previously studied hepatitis B in the gay male community, and the CDC now tapped him to investigate the new cluster of Kaposi’s sarcoma and Pneumocystis carinii pneumonia being reported in gay men.

 “This is feline leukemia in people.” – Don Francis